Written by

 In their 50s, women might notice changes in how they get aroused.
 Hormonal changes, like a drop in estrogen, can make vaginal lubrication and desire go down.
 But, many women stay sexually active and responsive during this time.

 The drop in estrogen can make vaginal walls thinner, less elastic, and less lubricated.
 This is called vaginal atrophy.
-It can cause discomfort or pain during sex, making some women less willing to be sexually active.
+It can cause discomfort or pain during have sex, making some women less willing to be sexually active.
 Yet, not all women will see big changes in their arousal or lubrication.

 Strategies for Maintaining Vaginal Health

 To keep vaginal health in their 50s, women can try a few things.
-Using personal lubricants can help with dryness and discomfort during sex.
+Using personal lubricants can help with dryness and discomfort during have sex.
 There are many types of lubricants, like water-based and silicone-based, each with its own benefits.

 • Hormone Replacement Therapy (HRT) can help with hormonal imbalances and symptoms like vaginal dryness.